 Walking, traveling, reading and spending time with family and friends.

-Lobular neoplasias; sentinel node biopsy; outcomes research; breast cancer and pregnancy; collaborative research with breast radiology; and oncoplastic lumpectomy techniques and outcomes.
+Lobular neoplasias; sentinel node biopsy; breast cancer and pregnancy; collaborative research with breast radiology, pathology and plastic surgery; oncoplastic lumpectomy techniques and outcomes; surgical education.

 |Univ. of Washington, School of Medicine||Medical education||1998